microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 **NOTE: If any settings are toggled after calculating, ensure to enter 'c' to recalculate with the new settings.**

 Enter "t" to progress to the virtual transmission and software CRC calculation.
-The data vector will be reprinted, showing what is being sent by the virtual transmitter.
+The data sequence will be reprinted, showing what is being sent by the virtual transmitter.
 This is the data appended by the hardware CRC value.
-The data vector will be reprinted after the virtual transmission, and will have the error caused by the virtual transmission, if enabled.
-This data vector is what the virtual receiver receives.
+The data sequence will be reprinted after the virtual transmission, and will have the error caused by the virtual transmission, if enabled.
+This data sequence is what the virtual receiver receives.
 A software CRC calculation is then performed, and its results are printed.

 ![Transmission and Software CRC Result](images/advanced_software_crc_result.JPG)